cgokmen/cgokmen.github.io/index.md

 learning models for establishing meaningful baselines on difficult household robotics tasks such as cooking, cleaning, and interactive navigation.

-Previously, I was a Software Engineer at Google, on the YouTube Premium team in San Bruno, CA. There I worked on full-stack projects including Python and C++ backends and iOS/Android/Web frontends, aiming to bring better benefits and higher value to the YouTube Premium subscription product.
+Previously, I was an AI Resident at Google X / Everyday Robots, and Software Engineer at Google on the YouTube Premium team.
+At X, I worked on improving learning-from-demonstrations methods to make robots better at performing everyday tasks.
+At YouTube, I worked on full-stack software projects including Python and C++ backends and iOS/Android/Web frontends, aiming to bring better benefits and higher value to the YouTube Premium subscription product.

 Before Google, I completed my bachelor's degree in Computer Science at Georgia Tech between 2016 and 2018, concentrating on Theoretical CS and AI.
 During this